zkavtaskin/RTAL/THEORY.md

 It is authors hypothesis that intelligent actors most likely use deduction with faulty premises.
 This faulty type of deduction auto corrects and converges to an actual "relatively correct deduction" as intelligent actors probe their environment, gather more data and update and expand their associations.

+It is not clear at this point if abstraction is built into intelligent actors cognition or if it is an emergent phenomenon.
+At the time of writing working hypothesis that it is an emergent property.

 > Citations are required.

+## Inference

+Intelligent actors

 ### Links:

+(Your Mind Is Eight-Dimensional )[https://www.youtube.com/watch?app=desktop&v=akgU8nRNIp0&t=0s]

 (Donald Hoffman's Fitness-Beats-Truth Theorem Explained)[https://www.youtube.com/watch?app=desktop&v=kiO2vKx6pcI]